SteeltoeOSS/Documentation/guides/cloud-management/distributed-tracing.md

 1. No dependency needs to be added
 1. Click **Generate Project** to download a zip containing the new project
 1. Extract the zipped project and open in your IDE of choice
-1. Add `Steeltoe.Management.Tracing` NuGet package to your project
+1. Add `Steeltoe.Management.TracingCore` NuGet package to your project
 1. Add Distributed Tracing to your startup services

    ```csharp